mozilla/esper-pioneer-shield-study/README.md

 Now, anytime a file is changed and saved, node will repackage the add-on.
 You must reload the add-on as before, or by clicking the "Reload" under the add-on in *about:debugging*.
 Note that a hard re-load is recommended to clear local storage.
 To do this, simply remove the add-on and reload as before.

+# Functional testing

+Run the following to run the example set of functional tests:

+`$ npm test`

+Note: The functional tests are using async/await, so make sure you are running Node 7.6+

 # Description of what goes on when this addon is started

 During `bootstrap.js:startup(data, reason)`: